shatakshi09/serveTogether/README.md

-The project is being created with the view of connecting environmentalists and conservationalists with the necessary governmental and non-govt. organizations.
+The project is being created with the view of connecting environmentalists and conservationists with the necessary governmental and non-government organizations.It uses Javascript, jQuery, HTML and CSS for the development of the website i.e. the frontend.The backend is being developed in Node.js.
+The database management would be accomplished using DBMS and SQL.